 There are outstanding questions, though, and with bigger implications.
 Like whether the Devils can keep up their stifling penalty kill, which wavered in the first round but held the Flyers to just three extra-man goals during the Eastern Conference semifinals.

-Then there's the matter of whether the Rangers can improve their offensive efficiency.
+Then there’s the matter of whether the Rangers can improve their offensive efficiency.
 Of the four teams remaining in the playoffs, the Rangers have seen a significantly low percentage of their shots go in the net.
-Marc Staal leads New York with an even-strength on ice team shooting percentage of 8.59 — shots taken by anyone on his team while he's on the ice during five-on-five situations have resulted in goals 8.59 percent of the time.
+Marc Staal leads New York in even-strength on-ice team shooting percentage.
+Shots taken by anyone on his team while he’s on the ice during five-on-five situations have resulted in goals 8.59 percent of the time.
 On the Devils, seven players have better numbers than that.
-In the West, the difference is even bigger: Phoenix has eight players above Staal's team-best mark, while the Kings have 12.
-Dustin Penner's playoff average is 18.60 percent.
-(Typically, these numbers even out at around 9 percent, but there are so few playoff games to work with that there's no guarantee it will smooth out in the short term.)
+In the West, the difference is even bigger: Phoenix has eight players above Staal’s team-best mark, while the Kings have 12.
+Dustin Penner’s playoff average is 18.60 percent.
+(Typically, these numbers even out at around 9 percent, but there are so few playoff games to work with that there’s no guarantee it will smooth out in the short term.)